 Certain expectations develop once enrolled into a Christian university.
 However, upon arriving on campus this semester as a freshman at my Christian-rooted college, there were a lot of things I didn’t see coming.
 Here’s a little heads up for those future admitted students.

 1. Parties Actually Exist.

 I was told coming to this university that the parties would be here if I went seeking them.
 Surprisingly, there was very little seeking to be done.
 Upperclassmen throw social gatherings at their apartments almost every weekend, and you don’t have to look too far for an invite.

 The parties may be a bit smaller than the norm at other universities, but even though we have a “dry campus”, there is still a lot of alcohol.
 If the party scene isn’t your thing, then that’s fine!
 There’s countless other activities to do on campus.
 Not everyone is an obsessed party-going young adult… but they are definitely there.

 2. People Are Getting Engaged Left And Right.

-3. The Push For Diversity Is Stronger Then Ever.
+3. The Push For Diversity Is Stronger Than Ever.

 What Do You Think:

 What is the primary religion on your campus?
-Does it have a huge bearing on campus?
+Does it have a huge bearing on campus life?